BranoSundancer/AdiFix/README.md

 ## Run

-Run the server script with config file as the first parameter:
+Run the server script with **config file as a parameter**:
 ```bash
 ./adifix_server.sh AB1CDE
 ```
 The console output for monitoring is `stderr` (`stdout` is used for the forwarding itself).
-When UDP packet with QSO is received, you will see the UTC of the reception and in few seconds `values of interest` (callsign, name, country, dxcc) are displayed.
+When UDP packet with QSO is received, you will see the UTC of the reception and in few seconds CALLSIGN and resolved values for NAME, COUNTRY and DXCC are displayed.
+If the QSO already contained those values, they are **never** modified.

 You could also create systemctl or init service if you wish.